Islam-foda/1-tic-tac-toe/README.md

 # 1-tic-tac-toe
-A Tic-Tac-Toe made with react,
+A Tic-Tac-Toe made with react, to get training on react and also Git command.